sveinung/writings/maintainable_backbone_tests.md

 In this blog post we try to write tests for `AddBookView`, which is the view that is opened when clicking "Add book" and closed when saving the new book.
-Basically, we want to test that the adding of new books works as intended.
-In detail, we want to:
+Basically, we want to test that adding new books works as intended.
+And specifically that means that we want to:

 1. Insert the name of the author
 2. Insert the title of the book